nicobenz/GameStudies-SteamPredictions/README.md

 # GameStudies-SteamPredictions
 Repository for my project report for Computational Game Studies in SoSe 2023

-## Acknowledgements
-Computations for this work were done (in part) using resources of the Leipzig University Computing Center.

 ## Goal
-How do game review texts on Steam differ in terms of their linguistic properties?
+How do game review texts on Steam differ in terms of their thematic properties?
 To answer this question I scraped a corpus of about 100 million game reviews along with user generated tags for the respective game.
-Using machine learning algorithms like Naive Bayes, Support Vector Machines (SVM) and Bidirectional Encoder Representations from Transformers (BERT) I want to check if my model can predict the associated tags of a review or a set of reviews.
+Using machine learning algorithms like Multinomial Naive Bayes, Logistic Regression and Random Forest I want to check if my models can predict the associated tags of reviews.